vando026/successr/README.md

 To understand how to add to the path environmen variable, see
 <https://helpdeskgeek.com/windows-10/add-windows-path-environment-variable/>.
-You may have to waste some time doing this.

 ### Linux (Ubuntu):

-You may need to install
+You may need to install:
 `sudo apt-get install gtk2.0'

-`sudo apt-get install build-essential libgtk2.0-dev` `sudo apt install libcanberra-gtk-module`
+`sudo apt-get install build-essential libgtk2.0-dev`

+`sudo apt install libcanberra-gtk-module`

 ### Mac OS